 Yakiniku (Japanese grilled meat) is perhaps the least-sounding vegan food in the world.
 However, a plant-based, “fake meat” option is at all Yakiniku Like restaurants, a popular do-it-yourself yakiniku chain restaurant in Tokyo, Osaka, and all throughout Japan.

 This 100% vegetarian and vegan-friendly yakiniku here is made from soybean proteins and other plant-based ingredients by an alternative meat-producing startup in Japan, Next Meats.
 With a similar mission to Impossible Foods, Next Meats is environmentally driven to increase vegan-friendly options.

 Yakiniku Like is known for its reasonable prices and catering to solo diners.
-50 grams of soy meat (Next Kalbi) is around 300 yen.
+50 grams of soy meat is around 320 yen including tax.

 You can order as many portions of the soy meat as you want (you’ll want to order at least two), along with any sides (rice, salad, and edamame are recommended).

 Cooking Vegan Yakiniku Barbecue in Japan

 Then you can light your grill and start cooking!
 The soy meat comes in small pieces, and will cook very quickly.
 Keep an eye on it and use the tongs to flip it over often as you see fit.

 Once the “meat” is a bit browned after a few minutes, dip it into a sauce (soy sauce combined with lemon, and/or garlic is advised; some sauces may not be vegan) and enjoy!